- Ordering Textbooks Online

 - You may return Rentals for a refund, IF you have dropped the class within the first 2 weeks and have a receipt.

 - There is no cash back on rental books during “Buy Back”.
-You simply return them to the Buy Back counter where they are checked in so no further charges are incurred.
+You simply return them to the Book Mark where they are checked in so no further charges are incurred.

-- Books must be returned in acceptable “used” condition to avoid replacement charges….minimal highlighting, no water damage, etc.
+- Rented books can be treated as your own including light note taking and highlighting.
+Books must be returned in acceptable "used" condition to avoid replacement changes....no water damage, missing pages, etc.

 Online Seller vs. Book Mark